bazbt3/rssupdatemasto/README.md

 Painful, isn't it.

-OK, I did some digging and it appears that it's a known issue - urllib3 does not play nicely with the Python supplied by Apple - a GitHub issue here: [urllib3>=2.0 does not work with system Python on macOS](https://github.com/urllib3/urllib3/issues/3020).
+I did some digging and it appears that it's a known issue - urllib3 does not play nicely with the Python supplied by Apple - a GitHub issue here: [urllib3>=2.0 does not work with system Python on macOS](https://github.com/urllib3/urllib3/issues/3020).

-Well, I've successfully installed Python 3.13.1 from here: https://www.python.org/downloads/
+Well, I've successfully installed Python 3.13.1 from here and the error goes away: https://www.python.org/downloads/

+... to be replaced by another, fixed in the 0.1.0 release.